cm16161/EdgeKernel/README.md

 Once you know what your private IP address is, configure `Line 12` in the `server/EdgeKernel.rb` so that EdgeKernel knows where to access Redis.

 Additionally, this change is required on `Line 9` on in the `Kernels/MirageOS/EdgeKernelAPI.ml` file.

+EdgeKernel can be found in the `server/` directory.
+Run EdgeKernel with `sudo ruby EdgeKernel.rb`

+# Videos

+A video presentation of EdgeKernel can be found here:
+A technical demonstration can be found here: [https://youtu.be/P9SZiQzDopU](https://youtu.be/P9SZiQzDopU)